apache/flink/docs/content.zh/docs/deployment/metric_reporters.md

 If the Reporter should send out reports regularly you have to implement the `Scheduled` interface as well.
 By additionally implementing a `MetricReporterFactory` your reporter can also be loaded as a plugin.

+## Identifiers vs. tags

+There are generally 2 formats for how reporters export metrics.

+Identifier-based reporters assemble a flat string containing all scope information and the metric name.
+An example could be `job.MyJobName.numRestarts`.

+Tag-based reporters on the other hand define a generic class of metrics consisting of a logical scope and metric name (e.g., `job.numRestarts`), and report a particular instance of said metric as a set of `key-value` pairs, so called "tags" or "variables" (e.g., "jobName=MyJobName").

+## Push vs. Pull

+Metrics are exported either via pushes or pulls.

+Push-based reporters usually implement the `Scheduled` interface and periodically send a summary of current metrics to an external system.

+Pull-based reporters are queried from an external system instead.

+## Reporters

 The following sections list the supported reporters.

 ### JMX
 #### (org.apache.flink.metrics.jmx.JMXReporter)

+Type: pull/tags

 Parameters: